Acer binzayedii: Range and habitat

 Acer binzayedii is native to ravine montane cloud forests in the Sierra de Manantlán of western Jalisco State.
-It known from two remnant populations, each less than two hectares in area, between 1,790 and 1,880 meters elevation.
-Mean temperature is 18.5 °C. The two cloud forest remnants are separated by pine–oak forest.
+It known from two remnant populations, each less than two hectares in area, between 1,790 and 1,880 m elevation.
+Mean temperature is 18.5 C. The two cloud forest remnants are separated by pine–oak forest.

 It grows on intermediate rocks and cambisol soil.
 It is typically found in association with Carpinus tropicalis, Cornus disciflora, Dendropanax arboreus, Ostrya virginiana, and Quercus salicifolia.
 A. binzayedii is susceptible to fire.

 Conservation

 Human disturbance is causing species' habitat to decline in area, extent and quality.
 The species also suffers from low genetic diversity.

 The population was formerly larger, but only 90 mature trees have been observed, along with a larger number of young trees.